pra-navi/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
 `Invalid command format!...` | Ensure that the index is correctly specified as an integer.
-`The task index provided is invalid` | Ensure that the index provided is in range.
+`The task index provided is invalid` | Ensure that the index provided is within the valid range.

 - `deleteTask`
   - Negative example as no index is specified.<br><br>